turnerlabs/terraform-provider-harbor/README.md

 ### terraform-provider-harbor

-A terraform provider for managing harbor shipment-related resources.
+A Terraform provider for managing Harbor resources.

+This provider is currently bare bones and only does CRUD against the ShipIt API without triggering.

-#### usage (implemented so far)
+#### usage

 ```terraform
 provider "harbor" {